asyncapi/optimizer/README.md

 #### getReport() : OptimizerReport
 #### getOptimizedDocument([options]) : string
 `options` is an OPTIONAL object that contains the following customizations:
-* `rules`: using rules different optimization types can be enabled or disabled.
+* `rules` using rules different optimization types can be enabled or disabled.
     * `reuseComponents` if set to true, optimizer will apply all of *reuseComponents* changes from report. (default: *true*)
     * `removeComponents` if set to true, optimizer will apply all of *removeComponents* changes from report. (default: *true*)
     * `moveToComponents` if set to true, optimizer will apply all of *moveToComponents* changes from report. (default: *true*)